JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/auth/readme.md

 4. Should log in if authenticated

 ## D. System Role Configuration
+As an admin I want to set the assign role-based permissions to users of the system
 ### Acceptance Criteria
 1. **A tutor can change status to HOD
 **Only one HOD is allowed on the system (i.e 2. if a tutor has assigned HOD to self no other can reassign HOD status)